 - Be sure to check the dates of your vacation to see if it coincides with Ramadan.
 Many attractions shut down for at least part of the day during Ramadan, so you will have to plan accordingly.

-In truth, Abu Dhabi has enough history and attractions that you could enjoy several days exploring!
-However, if you only have time for a one day stopover, it’s worth it!
+In truth, Abu Dhabi has enough history and attractions that you could enjoy several days of exploring!
+However, if you only have time for a one-day stopover, it’s worth it!
 24 hours isn’t enough time to see and do everything, but it is enough time to see at least a little beauty and history in this great city.